alee156/sloth-facts/README.md

 ## Usage

-> "Alexa, ask endangered species facts to tell me a fact"
+> "Alexa, ask super sloth facts to tell me a fact"

-> "Alexa, tell endangered species facts to tell me a fact"
+> "Alexa, tell super sloth facts to tell me a fact"

-> "Alexa, open endangered species facts"
+> "Alexa, open super sloth facts"

 # :smiley_cat: Installation
 You will need to complete the prerequisites below before creating the skill and deploying the fulfillment handler.